SkylineCommunications/Skyline.DataMiner.Utils.UnitTestingFramework/README.md

 }
 ```

-> WARNING
+> [!WARNING]
-As of version 8.0.0, using the Fluent Assertions library requires a license for commercial use.
+> As of version 8.0.0, using the Fluent Assertions library requires a license for commercial use.
 Use version 7.2.0 or earlier for free commercial use.